By Jill Arul

 In the midst of COVID-19, Mr Alan Lee set up a site to sell his family’s fritters online.
 With a small following on social media and island-wide delivery, G20 Banana managed to tide over the pandemic.
 On top of spurring online success, the pandemic also sparked an idea to export ready-to-cook frozen banana fritters so that Singaporeans who were unable to travel back home can still enjoy the snack.

 However, the expansion was no mean feat as Mr Lee lacked the necessary knowledge, experience and resources to bring his frozen fritters overseas.
 Even though he was aware that there were e-commence platforms that he could tap on, he was unsure which would best suit his business needs.
 While searching for a solution, Mr Lee discovered Infocomm Media Development Authority’s (IMDA) Chief Technology Officer-as-a-Service (CTO-as-a-Service).
-CTO-as-a-Service provides end-to-end support for SMEs to access digitalisation resources including in-depth digital advisory and project management services from experienced consultants that would effectively act as temporary CTOs.
+CTO-as-a-Service provides end-to-end support for SMEs to go digital to access digitalisation resources including in-depth digital advisory and project management services from experienced consultants that would effectively act as temporary CTOs.

-Through CTO-as-a-Service, Mr Lee was able to get in touch with a digital consultant that could guide him towards solutions that would help him bring his business abroad without the need to set up a physical office.
+Through CTO-as-a-Service, Mr Lee was able to get in touch with a digital consultant that could guide him towards digital solutions that would help him bring his hawker business abroad without the need to set up a physical office.
 On top of connecting Mr Lee with buyers and suppliers overseas, the proposed e-commence platform also standardised his business’ sales order processes across countries.
 Find out how CTO-as-a-Service helped Mr Lee get on track to achieving his goal of sharing his family’s famous fritters with the world.

 Armed with an international goal